About this listing

 * The Zoshirushi bread maker is in a pull-out shelf below and to the right of the sink.
-Bread flour, regular flour and yeast are below it.
 There are instructions on the shelf under the bread maker.

-* Waffle iron, panini maker, Cuisinart, citrus juicer, wok, blender, instant hot water kettle, toaster oven, pop-up toaster, etc. are in the butler’s pantry.
+* Waffle iron, panini maker, Cuisinart, citrus juicer, wok, blender, instant hot water kettle, toaster oven, pop-up toaster, umami rice cooker, etc. are in the butler’s pantry.

-* A Swiss Raclette appliance is in the closet next to the piano, along with cloth napkins, tablecloths, platters and food warmers.
+* A Swiss Raclette appliance is in the closet next to the piano, along with cloth napkins, tablecloths, large roasters and platters.